 Water: Most hotels now offer water for free, but it’s another thing worth checking, especially in hot countries.

 Smoking: If you have a non-smoking room, this is not a hidden charge.
 It will clearly state do not smoke or you’ll be charged $200 or similar.
 Don’t say I didn’t tell you.

 Paying by card

-CURRENCY EXCHANGE RATES ARE A CLASSIC EXAMPLE OF HIDDEN COSTS THAT MANY PEOPLE UNDERESTIMATE.
+CURRENCY EXCHANGE RATES ARE A CLASSIC EXAMPLE OF HIDDEN TRAVEL FEES THAT MANY PEOPLE UNDERESTIMATE.

 While I understand the argument for putting everything on your credit card to build points, it’s really not worth the 3% transaction fee.
 If you’re thinking, but what choice do I have?
 I can’t carry everything in cash!
 Then you haven’t heard of Monzo.

 Monzo is literally the cheapest and most convenient way to make payments abroad for anyone with a smartphone and wi-fi access.
 It’s the best pre-paid currency card product on the market right now.
 (I’m an actual fan, this is not a sponsored post!)
 I’ve tried it personally and while there are a few restrictions, such as a limit of £1000 per transaction and £5000 maximum spend per month, your hotel won’t mind taking two payments for a £2000 bill.

 Here’s how it’s different from similar products: the card works together with an app, where you can top it up in real-time.
 Yes, instantly.
 They don’t charge any fees, and they offer the best daily exchange rate.

 Paying in cash